Kirill888/parallella-fpga-dummy-io/sample/README.md

 This IP is already included in the project repository, but you are encouraged to follow the steps outlined in the article linked above as an exercise.
-Instead of using bare-metal app to test multiplier we will instead use Linux based solution, as it is somewhat easier in the case of Parallella board that doesn't have JTAG conveniently exposed.
+Rather then using bare-metal app to test multiplier we will instead use Linux based solution, as it is somewhat easier in the case of Parallella board that doesn't have JTAG conveniently exposed.